 Master of Music Education

-Offered online through the University of Georgia Hugh Hodgson School of Music, the Master of Music Education (M.M.Ed) is for currently certified music teachers who wish to enhance practitioner and research skills.
-With a choice of emphasis on general, choral, or instrumental music, the degree will prepare you to assume academic leadership roles in curriculum design, mentorship, and teacher research.
+Earn a Master of Music Education online from the University of Georgia’s Hugh Hodgson School of Music.
+The program is designed for currently certified music teachers who wish to further develop their teaching and research expertise.
+With a choice of emphasis on general, choral, or instrumental music, the Master of Music Education (MMEd) prepares teachers to assume academic leadership roles in curriculum design, mentorship, and research.

 - Computer with current operating system (Windows or Mac).
 Additional peripherals such as webcam, headphones and printer may be required.